BillJr99/Ursinus-CS173/_pages/Labs/HashMaps/lab-tellastory.md

 String[] nextSteps = moves.get(currentRoom); // gets the set of next moves the user can take
 ```

-**In your README, include a graph (either a drawing or in text is fine!) that shows the progression of your rooms from one to the next.**

 ### For Additional Context: Using HashMap Keys
 You may or may not need the following in this lab, but for context, you can loop over the keys in your `HashMap`, and compare them to `String` variables or literal values like this: